Procedural Synthesis of Synthesizable Molecules: Experiments

-Our syntax tree is decoded top-down once the syntactic skeleton is fixed, but it can be argued a bottom-up decoding aligns better with reality and enables pruning, as done by all baselines that serialize the construction of synthesis trees (\cite{bradshaw2019, bradshaw2020, gao2021}) and assume the intermediate product satisfies the Markov property.
-We argue this formulation is ill-defined for early steps, e.g. the model has to predict the first building block to use given only knowledge of the target molecule.
-This is extremely difficult with orders of magnitude more building blocks than reactions (in our case, 147505 vs 91).
-Our method resolves this by reformulating the (Markov) state as partial syntax trees, where holes are reactions and building blocks left to predict.
+\inlinesubsubsection{Top-down vs Bottom-up Decoding.} Should we decode top-down or bottom-up?
+This separation exists between retrosynthesis vs molecular design.
+Baselines that serialize the construction of synthesis trees \citep{bradshaw2019, bradshaw2020, gao2021} adopt the latter.
+Given only knowledge of the target molecule, the model has to predict the first building block, the first reaction, and so on.
+Our empirical findings confirm observations by \citet{gao2021} that the first few steps are difficult, due to inherent ambiguity -- multiple valid choices exist.
+Our method resolves this bottleneck by reformulating the (Markov) state as partial syntax trees, where holes are reactions and building blocks left to predict.
 This state captures the horizon structure, so we can learn tailored policies for the fixed horizon.
 We reintroduce the inductive bias of retrosynthetic analysis to procedural synthesis.
-Conditioned on the syntax (skeleton), we argue a top-down filling order outperforms bottom-up; it is easier to reason backwards from the specification (target molecule) which reactions lead to the product.
-One may argue a pure bottom-up construction compensates by pruning reactions that don’t match any current precursors.
-To weigh how much this compensates, we perform an additional Ablation 1: instead of the MDP enforcing we fill in a skeleton top-down, we fill the skeleton from the bottom-up (i.e. a node can only be filled if its children are filled already).
-We retrain the model by pretraining on inverted masks, and decode by following every possible “reversed” topological order (i.e. topological order of the skeleton with edges reversed).
-Ablation 1 results show this cannot reconstruct the training data as well and cannot generalize.
-Conditioned on a syntactic template, we can conclude top-down decoding constrains the search significantly more, even if not able to prune on-the-fly.
+Conditioned on the syntax (skeleton), we show a top-down filling order outperforms bottom-up, with two intuitive explanations: (1) there are orders of magnitude less reactions than building blocks (91 vs.\ 147,505) and (2) it is easier to reason backwards from the specification (target molecule) which reactions lead to the product.
+To demonstrate these factors compensate for any gains from bottom-up pruning of applicable reactions, we perform an additional ablation in Table \ref{tab:1}.
+Instead of the MDP enforcing we fill in a skeleton top-down, we fill the skeleton from the bottom-up.
+We retrain the model by pretraining on inverted masks, and decode by following every possible topological order of the skeleton with edges reversed.
+The results show this cannot reconstruct the training data as well and struggles on generalization.